-In honour of International Peace Day, our carers at Tailster are here to share some of their pet tips to help you live in harmony with your pets.
-No household is calm and calamity-free 100% of the time, but a few tricks can help to deal with delicate cohabitation situations.
+To help get us through lockdown, our carers at Tailster are here to share some of their pet tips to help you live in harmony with your pets.
+No household is calm and calamity-free 100% of the time especially right now, but a few tricks can help to deal with delicate cohabitation situations.
 Read on for our deep dive into two particular cases: 1) children and pets and 2) dogs and cats under the same roof.

 1) Helping pets and children to get along